GSA/digitalgov.gov/content/news/2022/11/2022-11-08-jargon-madness-a-plain-language-exercise.md

 ---
 date: 2022-11-07 19:14:00 -0500
-title: Jargon Madness A Plain Language Exercise
+title: Jargon Madness: A Plain Language Exercise
 deck: Gamifying Plain Language
 summary: During the 2022 Plain Language Summit, Laura Rabuck of the Veterans Health Administration demonstrated how to promote plain language practices by focusing on jargon, a common enemy of all plain writers.
 # See all topics at https://digital.gov/topics